 Rocket EXperiments for University Students

 REXUS, Rocket Experiments for University Students, is a sounding rocket.
 In 1995, SSC Esrange invited students from the Swedish Institute of Space Physics in Kiruna to fly experiments in the sounding rocket GPS-Orion-Rocket which they renamed REXUS.
-Four more REXUS rockets were launched between 1995 and 2007 when an agreement was signed between DLR and SNSB marking the beginning of the REXUS/BEXUS programme.
+Four more REXUS rockets were launched between 1995 and 2007 when an agreement was signed between DLR and SNSB (now SNSA) marking the beginning of the REXUS/BEXUS programme.

 Today the programme allows students from Universities and higher education colleges across Europe to carry out scientific and technological experiments (REXUS Projects).